veliancreate-zz/responsive-shopping-cart/README.md

  * SASS with the Bootstrap grid, and CSS media queries for responsivity
  * Bower for front end dependency package management
  * Grunt for task running

+The app can be viewed on Heroku [here.](http://threds.herokuapp.com/), but it may be sleeping so could take a little while to load.

 Please clone the repo, then from the project root folder, run the following from the command line: